shunley42/shunley.com/content/authors/admin/_index.md

 - Visitors
 ---

-Sam Hunley (he/him) is the Product Owner of the Research & Analytics team at the Bureau of the Fiscal service.
-In this role, he is focused on developing analyses and tools to improve the functioning of the Fiscal Service and the government as a whole.
-His goal is to help clients (i.e., other government offices) efficiently and effectively achieve their mission through providing data-based tools or analyses.
+Sam Hunley (they/them) is currently a program analyst with the USDA Food and Nutrition Service.
+In this role, they help maintain the systems used for ordering foods for domestic food assistance programs.

 Prior to becoming a civil servant, Sam earned his PhD in Cognitive Psychology at Emory University.
-In his spare time, Sam likes to bake, roast coffee, and spend time with his partner and their pups.
+In his spare time, they like to bake, roast coffee, and spend time with their partner and their pup.
 Sam identifies as bisexual/queer.
 The views presented on this website do not reflect those of the US Federal Government.